Differential operators mod $p$: analytic continuation and consequences: Introduction

 \subsection{Acknowledgements}

 The third and fifth named authors thank Dick Gross, Arun Ram, Olav Richter, and Martin Weissman for helpful suggestions.
 The first named author thanks Caltech for hospitality during a visit to work on this project.
+We are very grateful to the referee for their careful reading and many useful suggestions, which helped improve the paper.